Me-Priyank/Mini-Project-1/README.md

-# Here's My first self made mini project , (Just for practice)
+# Here's My first self made mini project using HTML & CSS only (Just for practice).